qtheperfect/DocuOpera/README.md

-# docuTV - Makes your reading nights with the screen no longer suck.
+# DocuOpera - The On-Screen Reading For Documents Deserves To Be More Convenient!

-The on-screen document reading deserves to be more convenient!
+A better document viewing software.

 When reading documents:

-* Jumping around among a series of fractions in a page should be automatic, and -
+* Inside the browser, with only aid of keyboard, no mouses or touching devices needed.

-* The screen space should be made full use of,
+* Jumping around among a series of sections in a page with merely one key, and -

-* Just inside the browser, with only keyboard, no mouses or touching devices needed.
+* The screen space is made full use of without one centimeter waste,

 Usage:

-* Open docuTV.html inside browser and learn how to use, or
+* Open index.html inside browser and learn how to use, or

 * View How-To-Use.org for the Detail.